TheForsakenFurby/Surface-Rules-Guide-Minecraft-JE-1.18/Guide.md

 	]
 }
 ```
 > ^ You can also have noises referenced which are used in other parts of terrain generation.
 Here, I want there to be air far away from cheese caves to create even more "caves".
-So I define a noise threshold that's limited to be far away from cheese caves, though it can still be intersected by spaghetti caves, noodle caves, ore veins, cave carvers, structures, etc. I have these "caves" marked by sponge borders. *(I will be the first to admit that this is very poorly done; the "caves" are icky nearly-uniform columns from just under the surface of the world down tonearly  bedrock; this is more of a proof of concept.
+So I define a noise threshold that's limited to be far away from cheese caves, though it can still be intersected by spaghetti caves, noodle caves, ore veins, cave carvers, structures, etc. I have these "caves" marked by sponge borders. *(I will be the first to admit that this example is very poorly done; the "caves" are icky nearly-uniform columns from just under the surface of the world down tonearly  bedrock; this is more of a proof of concept.
 As said in the introduction, Ganar has made custom noise caves that look gorgeous, so actually good caves are still in the realm of possibility.
-And now, with density functions, there are much more efficient ways to make your own caves.)*
+And now, with density functions, there are much, much more efficient ways to make your own caves.)*

   </details>